Logiqx/wsw-results/config/README.md

 This folder contains a number of configuration files to generate results for Weymouth Speed Week (WSW).

-The configuration files are an evolution of the Excel spreadsheet that was used up to and including WSW 2021.
+The configuration files are an evolution of the Excel macros (SSERPANT) that were used between 2010 and 2021.